-- Push up on the driveshaft, from the side opposite the bearing that will not purge, while applying gun pressure to the lube fitting.
-This might create a slightly greater clearance around the bearing’s sealing surface and may allow the bearing to purge (see photo at right).
+1. Push up on the driveshaft, from the side opposite the bearing that will not purge, while applying gun pressure to the lube fitting.
+This might create a slightly greater clearance around the bearing’s sealing surface and may allow the bearing to purge (see Photo 1).

-- Using a brass hammer and wearing safetyglasses, sharply strike lug ear of the inboard yoke once to firmly seat the bearing against the retainer (retainer may be a snap ring,bearing plate or spring tab).
+2. Using a brass hammer and wearing safety glasses, sharply strike lug ear of the inboard yoke once to firmly seat the bearing against the retainer (retainer may be a snap ring,bearing plate or spring tab).
 Striking the yoke ear may relieve tension across the span.
 Rotate shaft 180 degrees and repeat procedure on opposite lug ear.
 Apply grease gun pressure.
 If the problem still persists move on to steps 3 and 4.

-- A. On full round Spicer 10 Series™ closed hole yokes with self-locking bolts and bearing plates: (see Figures A and B at right)
+- On full round Spicer 10 Series™ closed hole yokes with self-locking bolts and bearing plates: (see Figures A and B)